Dreidree/EARIN-Light-Up/Wiki.md

 **Light Up** is also called  **Akari**, is a binary-determination  (logic puzzle)  published by  Nikoli - is a Japanese publisher that specializes in games and, especially, logic puzzles.

 ### Rules
 Light Up is played on a rectangular grid of white and black cells.
-The player places light bulbs in white cells such that no two bubles are in the same column or row if they are not seperated by a wall(with or without number)
+The player places light bulbs in white cells such that no two bubles are in the same column or row if they are not seperated by a wall(with or without number).
+Bulb eluminates cells in row and coum it is placed (until

 # Files